cemmanzy/product-list-with-cart-challenge/README.md

-# Frontend Mentor - Product list with cart solution
+# Product List with Cart

-This is a solution to the [Product list with cart challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Product List with Cart challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d).

 ## Table of contents